Sativex (nabiximols) - factsheet

-In areas where Sativex is not routinely funded, specialists may submit an individual funding request (IFR) if they can make the case that the individual will benefit.
+Despite this recommendation, specialists may submit an individual funding request (IFR) if they can make the case that the individual will benefit.
 IFRs are not always granted, meaning that some people opt to pay for Sativex themselves.
 The cost of fulfilling a private prescription varies widely depending on the pharmacy so it is worth calling around for the best price.

 In April 2011, the Scottish Medicines Consortium (SMC), which plays the equivalent role to NICE for the NHS in Scotland, announced that it was unable to recommend Sativex within the NHS in Scotland as it had not received a submission from the holder of the marketing authorisation.
 However, an individual patient treatment request (IPTR) can be made.

 In August 2014, Sativex was approved for use within NHS Wales.
 It can be used as a treatment for symptom improvement in adult patients with moderate to severe spasticity due to MS who have not responded adequately to other anti-spasticity medication and who demonstrate clinically significant improvement in spasticity related symptoms during an initial trial of therapy.